cox-labs/perseuspy/README.rst

        pip install --upgrade perseuspy

 #.
-Test the installation by navigating back to the `Python` folder and trying to import `perseuspy`.
+Test the installation by navigating back to the Python folder and trying to import ``perseuspy``.
    ::

        cd ..
        python.exe

-   Now you should be inside the `python` interpreter.
+   Now you should be inside the ``python`` interpreter.
 Check the installation by running.
    ::

        import perseuspy

-   If the command doesn't produce any error you can exit `python` by pressing `CTRL+c`.
+   If the command doesn't produce any error you can exit ``python`` by pressing `CTRL+c`.
 #.
-Add `python` to your `PATH` (optional).
+Add ``python`` to your ``PATH`` (optional, recommended).
 Makes it easier for Perseus to find the Python
    installation.
-There are many resources on how to add programs to the `PATH` available online.
+There are many resources on how to add programs to the ``PATH`` available online.
+No description is provided here since instructions are specific to the version of Windows that is used.

 Usage
 ------------
-You can use `perseuspy` just like any other python module.
+You can use ``perseuspy`` just like any other python module.

 .. code:: python